Spike815/Real_Estate_Analysis/README.md

 ## Description
 This project is the preliminary analysis of 19000 properties listed for sale in Belgium.
 The dataset is scraped from
 <a href = 'https://www.immoweb.be/en'> Immoweb</a> .
-More details about the can be found in my previous project <a href = 'https://github.com/Spike815/Immo_Scraping'> Immo_Scraping </a>.
+More details about the scraping and dataset can be found in my previous project <a href = 'https://github.com/Spike815/Immo_Scraping'> Immo_Scraping </a>.

 The whole data analysis consists two main part.
-The first part is
+The first part is about the geographic distribution of the listed real estate properties.
+The second part is the analysis of the various factors that may affect housing prices.
+In the below section I have shown some screenshots of the graphs.

+## Screenshots